 “My homemade strawberry-shortcake,” Makoto announced proudly.
 “Still the best on all nine planets.”

 “Eight,” Setsuna replied acerbically.
-“Remember, Pluto’s only an asteroid now.”
+“Remember, Pluto’s only an dwarf planet now.”

 “Oh, right,” Makoto said, chagrined.
 “Sorry.”